Bluff (poker): Optimal bluffing frequency

-Under the circumstances of this example: Worm will bet their nut hand two times, for every one time they bluff against Mike's hand (assuming Mike's hand would lose to the nuts and beat a bluff).
-This means that (if Mike called all three bets) Mike would win one time, and lose two times, and would break even against 2-to-1 pot odds.
-This also means that Worm's odds against bluffing is also 2-to-1 (since they will value bet twice, and bluff once).

-Say in this example, Worm decides to use the second hand of their watch to determine when to bluff (50% of the time).
-If the second hand of the watch is between 1 and 30 seconds, Worm will check their hand down (not bluff).
-If the second hand of the watch is between 31 and 60 seconds, Worm will bluff their hand.
-Worm looks down at their watch, and the second hand is at 45 seconds, so Worm decides to bluff.
-Mike folds his two pair saying, "the way you've been betting your hand, I don't think my two pair on the board will hold up against your hand."
-Worm takes the pot by using optimal bluffing frequencies.

-This example is meant to illustrate how optimal bluffing frequencies work.
-Because it was an example, we assumed that Worm had the nuts 50% of the time, and a busted draw 50% of the time.
-In real game situations, this is not usually the case.

 The purpose of optimal bluffing frequencies is to make the opponent (mathematically) indifferent between calling and folding.
 Optimal bluffing frequencies are based upon game theory and the Nash equilibrium, and assist the player using these strategies to become unexploitable.
 By bluffing in optimal frequencies, you will typically end up breaking even on your bluffs (in other words, optimal bluffing frequencies are not meant to generate positive expected value from the bluffs alone).
 Rather, optimal bluffing frequencies allow you to gain more value from your value bets, because your opponent is indifferent between calling or folding when you bet (regardless of whether it's a value bet or a bluff bet).

 Bluffing in other games

 Although bluffing is most often considered a poker term, similar tactics are useful in other games as well.
 In these situations, a player makes a play that should not be profitable unless an opponent misjudges it as being made from a position capable of justifying it.
 Since a successful bluff requires deceiving one's opponent, it occurs only in games in which the players conceal information from each other.
 In games like chess and backgammon, both players can see the same board and so should simply make the best legal move available.
 Examples include: